GunnerLab/mcce4_tutorial/docs/tests/ex2.md

 ---
 ### Why are the leading factors that contribute to these calculated pKₐ values?

-To analyze the ionization factors of an ionizable residue at it's mid point, we can use the __Mean-field energy (MFE)__ tool:
+To analyze the ionization factors of an ionizable residue at it's midpoint with a pairwise energy cutoff of 0.1, we can use the __Mean-field energy (MFE)__ tool:
 ```
 mfe.py ASP-A0052_ -c 0.1
 ```

-To analyze the ionization factors of this residue with a pH 7 and pairwise cutoff 0.1:
+To analyze the ionization factors of this residue at pH 7 with a pairwise energy cutoff of 0.1:
 ```
 mfe.py ASP-A0052_  -p 7 -c 0.1
 ```

-- The -c option is to set the energy minimum cutoff
+- The -c flag is to set the minimum pairwise energy cutoff.
+Thus only terms >cutoff will be outputted.

 {: .note }
 > To learn more about how pKa's shift, see the [mean field energy tutorial](https://gunnerlab.github.io/mcce4_tutorial/docs/guide/mfe_tutorial/)!